Supporting girls to stay in education can transform their lives, and the lives of their families.

 Girls face many barriers which prevent them from staying in school and performing well, including forced early marriage, early pregnancy, HIV/Aids infection and School Related Gender Based Violence (SRGBV).

 The activities in our Girls’ Education project aim to remove those barriers and work with girls, their parents, teachers and the wider community to make education accessible, safe and fun for all girls.

 From 2008 to 2018, we ran a comprehensive student sponsorship programme where we provided funds to pay for students’ school fees and associated costs.
 From 2018 onwards, due to the incredible success of our livelihoods and income generating projects for mothers, we no longer need to sponsor girls to stay in school.
 You can read more about this in our final Aspire Scholarships Newsletter.

 Check out our blog for the latest updates about this project

-We are thrilled to announce that we have phenomenal runners ...Read more
+We are absolutely thrilled to share that Team Kenya’s Big ...Read more